fusionhuh/ppa-sim/README.md

 # Project Structure

-`main.py` - This is the main script; it takes an adder description as an argument and generates the verilog for that adder \+ synthesizes it.
+`main.py` - This is the main script.
+It takes an adder description as an argument and generates the verilog for that adder \+ synthesizes it.

 `py_module/` - Contains helper modules used in pyve.py.